 Paper forms are an important way for organisations to collect information from their clients.
 Over the years there have been attempts to bring paper forms into the digital age.
-We’ve all had those hideous PDF’s, that you are supposed to fill out and email back, come through our inbox.
+We’ve all had those hideous PDF’s that you are supposed to fill out and email back, come through our inbox.
 They always end up losing data or not working - and I mean who wants to work in Acrobat Reader for a second - not me!

 The logical next step as things have developed with mobile devices and tablets is digital form apps, whether that be web apps or mobile apps.
 These are just a few of my thoughts on what is best and will hopefully help guide you if you are considering getting your forms brought into the digital age.

-Web or Mobile App
+Web or mobile app

 The first thing that seems to be on everyone’s mind is that they want an iOS or Android app to replace their dead tree forms.
-Although we all love the idea of an ‘app’, a web version is considerably more cost effective and can pivot much easier to accommodate changing needs.
-The web is such a rich, feature filled environment now that it is often hard to argue that (in the case of forms) an app is more suitable.
+Although we all love the idea of an app, a web version is considerably more cost effective and can pivot much easier to accommodate changing needs.
+The web is such a rich, feature filled environment now that it is often hard to argue that (in the case of forms) a native app is more suitable.
 That being said, native apps offer certain features that the web just cannot support / access.
 If access to these features is a requirement for you, an app is the right answer for you.

 My advice to anyone looking to get a form converted to a digital version is to remember that you are taking something that has lived in the realm of printers and scanners, probably for some time, and brining it into a new technological world.
 Instead of getting caught in the trap of making the technology fit the form, sometimes it is helpful to re-evaluate the form the fit in with the technology.

 At the very least it will be a good chance to review the form to make sure it is collecting all the information you require.